 These posts will offer a very different way to understand depression, and offer suggestions to help you break the cycle that can occur between compulsive personality and depression.
-However, I also want to make clear that if you are suffering from a serious depression you should consult a mental health professional for help through psychotherapy, medication or both.
+However, I also want to make clear that if you’re suffering from a serious depression you should consult a mental health professional for help through psychotherapy, medication or both.

 Contents